-Can I use AirDrop from iPhone to Android?
+2. Can I use AirDrop from iPhone to Android?

 AirDrop only works for iPhone, iPad, iPod Touch, and Mac computer.
 You can't send photos from iPhone to Android using AirDrop.

 Transferring photos from iPhone to Android can be a little bit tricky as they are running on two different operating systems, but not if you get the right tool to help you with that.